ovh/python-ovh/examples/serviceExpiration/api_get_service_that_expired_soon.md

 ## Download the script

 - Download and edit the python file to get service that will expired.
 You can download [this file](serviceThatWillExpired.py).
 By default, delay is defined as 60 days.
-You can edit the script to change the delay.
+You can edit the script to change the ```delay```.

 ## Run script